sumitmalik51/MCW-Migrating-Oracle-to-Azure-SQL-and-PostgreSQL/Hands-on lab/HOL step-by-step - Migrating Oracle to Azure SQL.md

 5. Leave SSMS open with the connection to your Azure SQL Database for the next exercise.

-## Exercise 3: Post upgrade enhancement
+## Exercise 6: Post upgrade enhancement (Optional Homogenous Migration)

 Duration: 20 minutes